-Penalties and interest may be avoided by paying the tax by the statutory due date of the return.
+Penalties and interest may be avoided by payment of tax by the statutory due date of the return.
 Penalty for delinquent filing is 10% of tax due.
 Penalty for delinquent payment is 10% of tax due.
-In addition, interest at 12% per annum is due on delinquent payments from the due date until the liability is paid in full.
+In addition, interest at 12% per annum is due on delinquent payments from the due date until paid in full.